 d) The right to request deletion of personal data used by the AI system

-Accountability focuses on maintaining user privacy and data security, while compliance relates to the integration with existing IT infrastructure.
+a) Accountability focuses on maintaining user privacy and data security, while compliance relates to the integration with existing IT infrastructure.

 b) Accountability involves holding developers and operators in AI development responsible, and compliance means adhering to legal requirements.